-Cloud-based management console with client AV packages.
-The server component can be deployed either to the cloud, or as a virtual or on-premises hardware appliance.
-It is designed to handle the largest of organisations, with support for up to 100,000 endpoints.
-There are clients available for Windows, macOS and Red Hat Enterprise Linux.
-There is no support for mobile platforms.
+Endpoint protection with detection and response through cloud-based management console with endpoint agents for protection.
+The management component can be used from an instance in the cloud, as a on premise virtual or hardware appliance.
+It is designed to handle the largest of organizations, with support for up to 100,000 endpoints per appliance.
+There are agents available for Windows, macOS, and Linux distributions.
+There are no agents for mobile platforms.
+You can apply for a free trial of the product on the vendor's website.